'A Life Destroyed': Survivors And Pope At Vatican Summit Address Clergy Sex Abuse

 Here are the “reflection points” the Pope handed out today to Catholic leaders at the summit on clergy sex abuse pic.twitter.com/Pct0YOpIoD— Daniel Burke (@BurkeCNN) February 21, 2019

-Pope Francis exhorted the bishops and religious superiors in attendance to "listen to the cry of the young seeking justice."
+The pope exhorted the bishops and religious superiors in attendance to "listen to the cry of the young seeking justice."

 Five anonymous abuse survivors addressed the gathering via video.